Rawzat as-safa: Style

 Mirkhvand made little attempt at a critical examination of historical traditions and wrote in a flowery and often bombastic style.
 It comprises seven large volumes and a geographical appendix; but the seventh volume, the history of the sultan Hosayn, together with a short account of some later events down to 1523, cannot have been written by Mirkhvand himself, who died in 1498.
 He may have compiled the preface, but it was his grandson, the historian Khvandamir (1475–1534), who continued the main portion of this volume and to whom also a part of the appendix must be ascribed.

 Manuscripts, editions and translations

+Rawzat as-safa, Table of content.

 There are various different Persian manuscripts in Iran, Vienna, Paris, and London.
 A Persian edition was published in Paris in 1843 as Histoire des Samanides par Mirkhond.
 It was published fully in Persian in 1843 (Paris) and lithographed in Mumbai (1848 or 1852).
 The standard edition used in scholarship is the Persian edition Tarikh-i Rawzat al-Safa (7 vols) by Abbas Parviz (Tehran, 1959).